Unlocking the Potential of Difficulty Prior in RL-based Multimodal Reasoning: Related Work

 \textbf{Reinforcement Learning Fine-tuning.} In the realm of post-training or fine-tuning for large reasoning models, the transition from SFT to RL paradigms marks a fundamental shift from pattern memorization to genuine reasoning generalization.
-While SFT has been widely used to adapt LLMs to various downstream tasks such as geometry math problem solving~\cite{gao2023g} or more general visual perception tasks~\cite{li2024llava} previously, recent study~\cite{chu2025sft} reveals that SFT tends to focus on \textit{memorization} rather than \textit{generalization}, which can lead to poor performance on unseen or out-of-distribution tasks.
-RL, in contrast, optimizes reward signals that correlate with human preferences~\cite{ouyang2022training} or a simpler rule-based reward function, promoting better generalization.
-For instance, DeepSeek-R1~ \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} proposes to only use format consistency and verifiable mathematical accuracy rewards and achieves great results in various reasoning tasks.
-Algorithmic innovations have paralleled these methodological shifts: from early proximal policy optimization (PPO)~\cite{schulman2017proximal}, direct preference optimization (DPO) to recent GRPO~\cite{shao2024deepseekmath}.
+While SFT has been widely used to adapt LLMs to various downstream tasks such as geometry math problem solving~\citep{gao2023g} or more general visual perception tasks~\citep{li2024llava} previously, recent study~\citep{chu2025sft} reveals that SFT tends to focus on \textit{memorization} rather than \textit{generalization}, which can lead to poor performance on unseen or out-of-distribution tasks.
+RL, in contrast, optimizes reward signals that correlate with human preferences~\citep{ouyang2022training} or a simpler rule-based reward function, promoting better generalization.
+Algorithmic innovations have paralleled these methodological shifts: from early proximal policy optimization (PPO)~\citep{schulman2017proximal}, direct preference optimization (DPO) to recent GRPO~\citep{shao2024deepseekmath}.
 It introduces a more efficient strategy by foregoing the critic model and instead using group-based relative reward estimation to guide updates.
 This design leads to more stable optimization dynamics and reduces memory overhead during training.
 We will further make a detailed discussion on this algorithm in the following sections.